Technical assistance: COOPEC-SIFA (Togo), partner of the African Facility since 2013

 Through the program, UGAFODE opened a mini-branch in the Nakivale refugee camp in Uganda.
 It received financial support to open the branch in Nakivale and technical support, coordinated by the Grameen Crédit Agricole Foundation, to develop a range of products and services tailored to the needs of refugees.

 The ILO's "Social Finance Brief" describes the evolution of UGAFODE's decision-making and operational processes to become an inclusive actor serving refugees and host communities.
-UGAFODE is an example of good practice for the microfinance sector and a compelling story of the impact of the Foundation and its partners' work on the ground.
+UGAFODE is an example of good practice for the microfinance sector and a wonderful story of the impact of the Foundation and its partners' work on the ground.

 Download the Note here.